 THE MESAC CONFERENCE

 ASD is a member of the Middle East South Asia Conference (MESAC).
-Junior Varsity and Varsity boy and girl teams travel the region to compete against other MESAC member schools based in Dubai, Abu Dhabi, UAE; Doha, Qatar; Muscat, Oman and New Delhi, India.
+Junior Varsity and Varsity boy and girl teams travel the region to compete against other MESAC member schools based in Dubai and Abu Dhabi, UAE; Doha, Qatar; Muscat, Oman; and New Delhi, India.
 Participation in MESAC presents student athletes the opportunity to compete across the Middle East and around the world.